Skip to contents

 KI

-A positive constant to place the integrator on the same scale as the scores.
+A non-negative constant to place the integrator on the same scale as the scores.
+Defaults to max(abs(object$ERROR), na.rm = TRUE), the largest absolute forecast error in object.

 ...